Chapter 4. IPFW Dummynet and Traffic Shaping

 The default scheduler for a new pipe is of type WF2Q+, a version of the Weighted Fair Queueing algorithm for packet transfer.

-We now have a single pipe of type FIFO operation that is managed by a WF2Q+ scheduling algorithm.
+This is now a single pipe of type FIFO operation that is managed by a WF2Q+ scheduling algorithm.

 # ipfw pipe list